godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 In ``_ready`` we simply pass over it.

-There is one thing of note though, an assumption we're assuming we'll fill in ``Player.gd``.
+There is one thing of note though, an assumption that we'll fill in ``Player.gd`` at some point.

 We are going to assume that ``Player.gd`` will pass themselves in before calling any of the functions in ``Weapon_Pistol.gd``.